EffectOrientedProgramming/book/Chapters/05_Testing.md

 Those values are typically provided to `ZIO.Random` by calling `Scala.util.Random`.

 If something in your system needs random numbers, you can use the default behavior, or you can provide your own sequence using `TestRandom`.
-When your program treats randomness as an Effect, testing unusual scenarios is straightforward.
-You can transparently provide random data that results in deterministic behavior.
+When your program treats randomness as an Effect, testing unusual scenarios is straightforward---you transparently provide data that produces deterministic behavior.

 ### Time

-Using the clock is an Effect, but during testing the time can be simulated.
+Using the clock is an Effect: when testing, the time can be simulated.
+Suppose we want to parse the accumulated CSV files from each day, every 24 hours:

 ```scala 3 mdoc:silent
 import zio.*